grandwazir/bukkit-plugin-docs/docs/getting_started.md

 BanHammer can export the names of all the players who have bans to the basic ban list.
 You can do this by using the following command: `/bh export`.

-*All active bans will be converted into permenant bans when exported.*
+*All active bans will be converted into permanent bans when exported.*